cmda-tt/course-22-23/week-2/README.md

 We're expecting you to conduct some research into public datasets today, and maybe explore possible ways of visualization.
 In addition, you're going to inspect some online and interactive visualizations and analyze them in order to decide possible methods of visualizing for your own project.

+Please make sure to note these in your documentation / wiki as part of your process!

 ### Wednesday

 Cas Obdamn, a data engineer from DEPT will be over today to explain why managing large datasets properly is important, and how the skills you'll be learning today can be used in a professional environment.